LiquidGalaxyLAB/3D_Visualization_API/README.md

 * Being able to SSH to machine.
 * Android device with at least the KitKat version

-* Download the app i: https://drive.google.com/file/d/15LZfCakYCRCmlKxijxa1iCYykL5pr35O/view?usp=sharing
+* Download the app in: https://drive.google.com/drive/folders/15Zdks4OuHtfNjNBILYXr5axL7HoKTnnp?usp=sharing

 ### How to use